-Here's how you can livestream the Solar Eclipse today in Canada
+Heres how you can livestream the Solar Eclipse today in Canada

-If you don’t live in the path of totality for April 8th’s Solar Eclipse and don’t want to travel, or cloudy weather conditions make it impossible to view the eclipse, you can still enjoy a live stream of the rare event.
+If you don’t live in the path of totality for April 8th’s Solar Eclipse and don’t want to travel, or cloudy weather conditions make it impossible to view the eclipse, you can still enjoy a livestream of the rare event.

 A collaboration between science non-profit Eclipse Plus and AI robotics company Advanced Navigation brings the ‘Balloon Solar Eclipse Project,’ essentially a helium balloon equipped with six cameras.
 The balloon will ascend up to 30 kilometres into the stratosphere above New Brunswick and the clouds, which means it will have a clear view of the eclipse regardless of the weather conditions.